Havryliuk17/Microservice_App/README.md

 This script:
 - Starts all 3 services (`db`, `business`, `client`)
 - Waits for them to be healthy
-- Populates the database with an article
-- Calls the client service to generate a summary
-- Outputs the result

-To stop: Press `ENTER`

 ---

 ## 🔗 Endpoints Summary